cpsou/OfficeDocs-DeployOffice/office/2016/security/remove-reset-file-passwords.md

 - When the registry entries are in place, push the certificate to the client computer.
 The public key certificate should be stored in Windows Certificate Manager (certmgr.msc) in the Certificates - Current User or Logical, Personal store.
 For details about pushing public key certificates to client computers through Group Policy, see [Distribute Certificates to Client Computers by Using Group Policy](/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/dd807084(v=ws.10)).

     > [!IMPORTANT]
-    > The IT admin must make sure that the certificate that was used for this process is valid and has not expired.
+    > The IT admin must make sure that the certificate that was used for this process is valid and isn't expired.

-When users decide to password protect the files that they create in Office 2016 Word, PowerPoint, or Excel, the appropriate public key information is saved in the file header.
-The administrator can use this public key and matching private key later if asked to remove the password protection.
+When users password-protect files in Word, PowerPoint, or Excel in Office 2016, the app saves a public key in the file header.
+Administrators can then use that public key and the matching private key if they need to remove the password protection.

 <a name="BKMK_SetUpTheITAdminComputer"> </a>

-## Set up the IT admin computer that has the key and DocRecrypt tool
+## Set up the IT admin computer with the key and DocRecrypt tool

-The IT admin computer doesn't have to have key and subkey in the registry, nor does it have to have a copy of the public key certificate.
-But, the IT admin computer does need the following:
+You don't need the key, subkey, or public key certificate in the registry on the IT admin computer.
+However, the computer must have these items:

 - The matching private key/certificate pair
 - The Office DocRecrypt tool

 ### To set up the IT computer that has the key and DocRecrypt tool

 1. Use the Certificate Import Wizard to import the matching private key to the certificate in the Windows Certificate Manager.

-2. Download and install the Office DocRecrypt tool.
-This tool is available in the [Microsoft Download Center](https://go.microsoft.com/fwlink/p/?LinkId=626081).
+2. Download and install the Office DocRecrypt tool:

-- When you install the Office DocRecrypt tool on a 64-bit computer, it's installed in the following location:
+   Get it from the [Microsoft Download Center](https://go.microsoft.com/fwlink/p/?LinkId=626081).

-   - %programfiles(x86)%\Microsoft Office\DOCRECRYPT
+   - 64-bit computers

-- When you install the Office DocRecrypt tool on a 32-bit computer, it's installed in the following location:
+     The tool installs to `%programfiles(x86)%\Microsoft Office\DOCRECRYPT`.

-   - %programfiles%\Microsoft Office\DOCRECRYPT
+   - 32-bit computers

-That's it.
-All the pieces are in place and you're ready to remove the password on a Word, Excel, or PowerPoint file the next time that a user asks you to do it.
+     The tool installs to `%programfiles%\Microsoft Office\DOCRECRYPT`.

 <a name="BKMK_UsetheDocRecryptTool"> </a>